 The next year in 2017 due to some changes at the park with fencing, I had to change the start and finish line of our course yet again which started at the DPW and finishes by the park pavilion which was praised by many.
 I also added a timing clock at the finish line and started scoring the race with computer and tear off finisher tags.
 It is not electronic scoring, but is still quicker and more efficient than the "old school" method we had been using.

 In 2020 due to the Covid-19 pandemic, the Ubly 5K was cancelled for the first time.
 The event was still held unofficially for anyone that wanted to participate, but it was basically mostly a virtual event instead.

-I have pride in knowing the Ubly 5K has become one of the biggest and fastest races in the thumb.
+I have pride in knowing the Ubly 5K has become one of the largest and fastest races in the thumb.
 It is all thanks to each of you who have come year after year to support us.

 Thank you as always for your support,

 Below is a history of the participation numbers every year.
-The first number is total participants that finished the race and the second number is the total number registered for the race.
+The first number is total participants that completed the race and the second number is the total number registered for the race.

 2007 – 66/68